The Bankrate promise

-Neither card charges an annual fee, so they’re both are affordable choices for consumers.
-Either could also be a good choice for students who are looking to open a credit card for the first time in order to build credit.
+Neither card charges an annual fee, so they’re both affordable choices for consumers.
+Either could also be a good choice for students who are looking to open a credit card for the first time with the goal of building credit.

 Foreign transaction fee winner: Tie

-Neither card charges a foreign transaction fee, making them both good options for traveling or studying abroad.
+Neither card charges a foreign transaction fee, which means you can use either for traveling or studying abroad.

 Which card earns more?

-In most cases, Petal 2 cardholders will earn more cash back than Petal 1 cardholders since the the Petal 2 earns 1 percent to 1.5 percent cash back on all eligible purchases, regardless of where you shop.
-However, both cards earn 2 percent to 10 percent cash back at select merchants via Petal Offers.
+Petal 2 cardholders will earn more cash back than Petal 1 cardholders in most cases, because the Petal 2 earns 1 percent to 1.5 percent cash back on all eligible purchases, regardless of where you shop.
+However, both cards earn 2 percent to 10 percent cash back at select merchants through Petal Offers.